 What is France doing to help its citizens avoid double taxation?

 The AAA has sought out political support for their campaign to end double taxation.
 French President Emmanuel Macron has been vocal in his support of the efforts of these ‘accidental Americans’ to loosen their ties to the United States.
-Last July, Macron wrote about this situation to Richard Ferrand, the parliamentary leader of the president's La République En Marche party.
+Macron even wrote about this situation to Richard Ferrand, who was the parliamentary leader of the president’s La République En Marche party.

 “I am well aware of the preoccupations that you wished to inform me of,” Macron wrote.
 He added that France had sent a delegation to the U.S. in May to address the issue.
 “The dialogue continues, and believe me, I remain attentive to it,” Macron concluded in the letter, which was passed onto Lehagre.
 It is unclear, though, if Macron has followed through on his promise to raise the issue with US President Trump.